LTL Freight Class and NMFC Codes: What’s the Difference?

 For the remainder of this article, we are going to break down what “LTL freight class” is along with NMFC codes entail so you can better conceptualize the significant impact they make in LTL shipping.

 Understanding this information is crucial to making better educated shipping decisions and can have a huge impact on business.
-LTL Freight Class versus NMFC can be tricky to understand at first, but this article will break it down.
+Understanding the nuance of LTL Freight Class versus NMFC codes can be tricky to understand at first, but this article will break it down.

 The Definition of an LTL Freight Class